crodrigoturner/blog/content/blog/2024-12-05-bookending.md

 ---
 title: Bookending
 tags: Notes
+excerpt: how to start and finish the workday
 ---

 I recently read a <a href="https://everythingchanges.us/blog/bookending/">post</a> by Mandy Brown about a best practice that she incorporated into her routine.